 The Audit Committee will review this Policy on a periodic basis, evaluate its effectiveness, and update or amend this Policy as necessary.
 Under limited and exceptional circumstances, and for legitimate reasons, the Board may approve proposed conduct or conduct that has occurred that deviates from this Policy.
-If you would like to discuss such an approval, please contact the President, Chief Financial Officer or Compliance Officer of the Corporation.
+If you would like to discuss such an approval, please contact the President or Chief Financial Officer of the Corporation.